ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Evaluating ABScribe

 \section{Evaluating ABScribe}

-To validate our design, we conducted an within-subjects evaluation study where we compared ABScribe to a carefully constructed baseline interface.
-The Baseline interface featured rich-text editing capabilities commonly found in word processing software such as Google Docs and Microsoft Word, as well as a conversational AI assistant similar to ChatGPT, and the ability to incorporate AI generated text into the document without the need to copy and paste to represent the tighter AI integration available in modern AI editors such as Notion.AI\footnote{\href{https://notion.ai/}{notion.ai}}.
-To minimize potential confounding factors due to tangential differences between the study conditions, we maintained the same overall layout for the common UI elements such as the width of the sidebar, placement and dimensions of buttons and text, font size, and color, and used the same underlying LLM model, GPT-4, to implement the generative AI features.
-We sought to answer the following research questions:\\ \begin{adjustwidth}{4em}{} \begin{itemize} \item[\textbf{RQ1}:] How does ABScribe influence \textbf{user perceptions of the revision process} for AI-assisted exploration of writing variations when compared to the AI-integrated Baseline interface? \item[\textbf{RQ2}:] How does ABScribe influence \textbf{subjective task workload} for AI-assisted exploration of writing variations during text revision when compared to the AI-integrated Baseline interface? \end{itemize} \end{adjustwidth}
+To validate our design, we conducted a within-subjects evaluation study where we compared ABScribe to a carefully constructed baseline interface.
+Refer to \hyperref[baseline_appendix]{Appendix A} to see a screenshot.
+The Baseline interface featured the same rich-text editing capabilities as ABScribe without the ability to create and modify Variation Fields using the Popup Toolbar, Variation Sidebar and AI Modifiers.
+Instead, it featured a conversational AI assistant similar to ChatGPT, and the ability to insert AI generated text directly into the document as some modern AI editors such as Notion AI\footnote{\href{https://notion.ai/}{notion.ai}} have that capability.
+To minimize potential confounding factors arising from tangential differences between the study conditions, we maintained the same overall layout for common UI elements.
+This included the width of the sidebar, placement and dimensions of buttons and text fields, font size, and color.
+Additionally, we used the same underlying LLM model, GPT-4, to implement the generative AI features for both conditions. \\ \begin{adjustwidth}{4em}{} \begin{itemize} \item[\textbf{RQ1}:] How does ABScribe influence \textbf{user perceptions of the revision process} for AI-assisted exploration of writing variations when compared to the AI-integrated Baseline interface? \item[\textbf{RQ2}:] How does ABScribe influence \textbf{subjective task workload} for AI-assisted exploration of writing variations during text revision when compared to the AI-integrated Baseline interface? \end{itemize} \end{adjustwidth}